GugaLincon/flutter_tex_scroll_web/docs/index.md

 - In addition to its mathematical capabilities, the package is a powerful tool for displaying rich content, offering complete HTML and JavaScript support.

-## How it works?
+## Maths Rendering
 Flutter TeX brings the power of the [MathJax](https://github.com/mathjax/MathJax) rendering engine to Flutter applications.
-As a direct port of this essential JavaScript library, it enables the display of a wide range of equations and expressions from formats like LaTeX, TeX, and MathML.
+As a direct port of this essential JavaScript library, it enables the display of a wide range of equations and expressions from formats like LaTeX, TeX, MathML and AsciiMath.

-The rendering itself is handled within a [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus) widget, allowing for a robust and faithful presentation of the original MathJax output.

 ## Credits
 We extend our sincere credit to the original [MathJax](https://github.com/mathjax/MathJax) developers, whose work is the foundation of this package.